 If…following a probation violation hearing…the judge believes that you have violated the terms of your home detention, he/she may revoke your house arrest and order you to serve the remainder of your sentence in jail or prison.6

 This is simply another reason why having an experienced California criminal defense attorney is critical.
 This type of lawyer knows the most persuasive arguments to convince a judge to allow you another opportunity to comply with home confinement before he/she imposes incarceration.

 For additional help…

-If you or a loved one is in need of help with a house arrest and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
-We can provide a free consultation in office or by phone.
-We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.
+If you or a loved one is facing criminal charges, we will fight for the best possible outcome in your case.
+We can provide a free consultation in the office or by phone.
+We have local offices and create-attorney client relationships in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

 For information about house arrest in Nevada, go to our article on House arrest in Nevada.

 1Our California criminal defense attorneys have local Los Angeles law offices in Beverly Hills, Burbank, Glendale, Lancaster, Long Beach, Los Angeles, Pasadena, Pomona, Torrance, Van Nuys, West Covina, and Whittier.
 We have additional law offices conveniently located throughout the state in Orange County, San Diego, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.